tarantool/doc/sphinx/book/box/index.rst

 all other indexes are called “secondary” indexes.

 An index definition may include identifiers of tuple fields and their expected types.
-The allowed types for indexed fields are NUM (unsigned integer between 0 and 18,446,744,073,709,551,615), or STR (string, any sequence of octets), or ARRAY (a series of numbers for use with :ref:`RTREE indexes <box_index-rtree>`.
+The allowed types for indexed fields are NUM (unsigned integer between 0 and 18,446,744,073,709,551,615), or INT (signed integer between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807), or NUMBER (unsigned integer or signed integer or floating-point value), or STR (string, any sequence of octets), or SCALAR (boolean or number or string), or ARRAY (a series of numbers for use with :ref:`RTREE indexes <box_index-rtree>`).
 Take our example, which has the request:

 .. code-block:: tarantoolsession